 When the pilot strike finally ended at Continental I learned that I, along with 137 other junior pilots were incredibly not protected by the back-to-work agreement.
-In it, we lost all our years of seniority.
-In effect if we returned, and unlike more senior pilots, we would return essentially as new-hires off the street and junior to the strike's replacement-pilot scabs, hired long after us by crossing our picket lines during the pilot strike.
+In it, we lost all our years of seniority at our airline.

 However some of our group did return despite the bitter circumstances, while I and some others decided to litigate for our rightful, old seniority positions.
 Meanwhile, I became involved in the Continental spin-off, Pride Air.